-One of the most unsung heroes of the recording studio is the headphone.
-Anyone who’s tried to mix their record on "cans" due to pesky neighbors (why they don’t like bass coming through their walls is still beyond me) knows the trials, tribulations and disappointments found in this process.
+One of the most unsung heroes of recording is the studio headphones.
+Anyone who’s tried to mix their record on “cans” due to pesky neighbors (why they don’t like bass coming through their walls is still beyond me) knows the trials, tribulations and disappointments found in this process.
 This blog is meant to be a guide as to how to find the right pair of headphones.
-It should be noted that the information listed in this blog is not meant to be exhaustive -- it can’t be.
+It should be noted that the information listed in this blog is not meant to be exhaustive — it can’t be.
 There are hundreds of headphones out there and I can’t possibly review them all.

 The other thing to note is that the best method to choosing headphones is to listen to them.
 As is the case with purchasing a set of powered monitors, getting a set of cans that tells you the truth is the ultimate goal.
 If you haven’t bought monitors yet, it’s all the more reason to make sure you get the right headphones.

 There are a few things to look for and questions to ask yourself when shopping for headphones.
 It’s not like buying an iPhone — the newest may not actually be best and, often times, the older versions work better.

 The most obvious answer is “to listen to music without disturbing my neighbor/wife/husband/significant other/cat/dog/whoever.”
 That’s great, but if that’s all you need then you can buy the cheapest pair out there and your problem is solved!
 More than likely, you’re here because you need them for something specific, such as DJing, producing music, mixing music, having your singer wear them while they perform, etc. Each of these poses a different set of criteria and there may not be one set of cans that works for every situation.
 If you only have one set of cans that need to do all of this, you’ll end up making sacrifices somewhere.
 Be clear about your goals — they’ll lead you to different answers.

 Taking a closer look here, let’s compare these situations and talk about what features might come into play.

 DJing.
 Key criteria: Volume